marcoshsq/The_Self-taught_Data_Scientist/README.md

 ### Section 01 - Fundamentals of Data Science.

-In this first section, my goal is to get my foot in the water.
-I see a lot of confusion regarding areas related to data, data engineering, data science, data analytics, market analytics, business intelligence, etc. With that in mind, I thought it was important to separate a section to better understand how this field works, what are the projects, tools, applications, legislation, etc.

-So the courses chosen here are intended to teach that, I understand that I'm not going to be a super data scientist here, but we need to start somewhere.

-At the end of this section, I intend to obtain knowledge, albeit introductory, in concepts such as:

-* ``Basic Descriptive Statistical Analysis``;
-* ``Introduction to Machine Learning, Big Data, Data Mining``;
-* ``Data Science Methodology``;
-* ``Git, Github and Version Control Basics``;
-* ``Fundamentals of Programming in Python and R``;
-* ``Basic Data Cleaning and Manipulation``;
-* ``Data Ethics, and Information Privacy``.

-For this I have separated these 19 courses, which total about 320 hours.
-After I finish, I'll post a review with my opinion below the table.

 ##

 Course/Specialization | offered by | Effort | Repository if any | Certificate Link